-Our mission is to help improve our clients’ environmental performance in cost effective and practical ways and as a result build a long term relationship.
+Environmental Efficiency are environmental consultants, with the core mission of helping improve clients’ environmental performance in cost effective and practical ways and as a result; build a long term relationship.

 Environmental Efficiency was founded in 1996 by two experienced consulting engineers, both with extensive backgrounds in manufacturing, quarrying, IT and construction in the UK, Ireland and further abroad.

-Engineers are natural problem solvers and this, coupled with the expertise of our staff of environmental consultants, enables us to offer solutions to environmental problems that are cost effective and practical.
+Engineers are natural problem solvers and this, coupled with the expertise of our staff of environmental experts, enables us to offer solutions to environmental problems that are cost-effective and practical.

 Environmental Efficiency is engaged in energy and environmental consultancy across the entire range of manufacturing and commercial activity.
 Our clients range from US and European based multinationals to indigenous start-ups.
-What these clients have in common is a requirements for cost effective consultancy and pragmatic solutions to their issues.
+What these clients have in common is a requirement for cost-effective consultancy and pragmatic solutions to their issues.

 Two examples of this approach are given below.
 In both cases, we believe that our engineering background led to a better outcome for the client.